Why Your Video Marketing Isn’t Working: 5 Pitfalls To Avoid

 You’re Letting Your Data Dictate Your Strategy

-Are you personalising your videos?
+Are you personalizing your videos?
 You should be.
-Over 70% of consumers only engage with personalised digital messaging — and that doesn’t exclude video, the top digital medium in terms of online consumption.
+Over 70% of consumers only engage with personalized digital messaging — and that doesn’t exclude video, the top digital medium in terms of online consumption.

-If your data pool is smaller than you’d like, you may think personalisation is out of reach.
+If your data pool is smaller than you’d like, you may think personalization is out of reach.
 You’ll be relieved to know even the simplest data can make a big impact.

 Not sure where to start?
 Make a first good impression simply with your customer’s first name.